-Where δt_i and δd_i are the time and amplitude differences respectively (see figure 2c), t{motif} is the duration of the motif signal and n{DTW} is the total number of samples in the time warped signals.
-These event parameters can be displayed for a complete activity session in the form of a simple scatter plot.
-The plot obtained from the sample trace in figure 1 is shown in figure 2d.
-This provides an individualized, contextual map of movement and a ready visualization of the child's activity during play.
+The plot obtained from the sample trace in Figure 1 is shown in Figure 2D.
+This provides an individualized, contextual map of movement, and a ready visualization of the child's activity during play.
 Each point identifies a movement event, thus their density quantifies the amount of activity undertaken and corresponds to the information gathered in a traditional approach, where activity counts are recorded.
-Here, however there is also information on the form of each movement, captured in the x and y-coordinate values.
-The Δd value gives an immediate indication as to the intensity of the movement with the zero point being the reference level of walking (~3 METs hr-1 for the 4 km hr-1 motif (35)).
+Here, however, there is also information on the form of each movement, captured in the x and y coordinate values.
+The Δd value gives an immediate indication as to the intensity of the movement with the zero point being the reference level of walking (~3 MET·h for the 4 km·h-1 motif (35)).
 The Δt value informs on how close the time phasing of acceleration is to a walk step.
 Values of $\Delta t > 0$ indicate the magnitude of the fractional difference in duration of each movement event to that of the walking stride motif.
 This is an absolute number and so does not differentiate between shorter or longer duration.
 Comparison to the motif standard also allows benchmarking of the child's activity to that undertaken in a controlled environment.
-The areas outlined in red in figure 2b indicate the range of values obtained when the motif is compared to other events in the treadmill-study acceleration signal, from which it is extracted.
-This shows the evolution from walk areas (low Δt , 3-5 km hr-1) to running (high Δt , 9-13 km hr-1).
-The red shaded area centered at zero Δd is the parameter state space covered by multiple step events acquired at 4 km hr-1 (i.e. stride-to-stride variability in the motif itself).
-The overlay of data from a staged walk to run exercise of the treadmill (red sections) onto the map of the child's movement (black circles) provides an immediate visual assessment of their activity in the 40 minutes of play.
-The spread of data gives shows the range of activity intensity and indicates the degree of variability compared to the controlled movement on a treadmill running through a sequence of set speeds.
-A number of features are evident in the child's movement map: i. a majority of low intensity events have greater Δt values than the motif sequence (3-5 km hr-1 section), this reflects the shorter stride duration relative to the adult walk motif; ii. there is a wide range of movement profile with events (black circles) spanning a continuous area that encompasses the 3-13 km hr-1 treadmill reference set; iii. there are ultra-high intensity outlier events which reflect movement for which the sum acceleration is well above that within a gait step produced by an adult running at high speed (13 km hr-1).
+The areas outlined in red in Figure 2B indicate the range of values obtained when the motif is compared with other events in the treadmill-study acceleration signal, from which it is extracted.
+This shows the evolution from walk areas (low Δt , 3-5 km·h-1) to running (high Δt , 9-13 km·h-1).
+The red shaded area centered at zero Δd is the parameter state space covered by multiple step events acquired at 4 km·h-1 (i.e., stride-to-stride variability in the motif itself).
+The overlay of data from a staged walk to run exercise of the treadmill (red sections) onto the map of the child's movement (black circles) provides an immediate visual assessment of their activity in the 40 min of play.
+The spread of data shows the range of activity intensity and indicates the degree of variability compared with the controlled movement on a treadmill running through a sequence of set speeds.
+A number of features are evident in the child's movement map: (i) a majority of low-intensity events have greater Δt values than the motif sequence (3-5 km·h-1 section), this reflects the shorter stride duration relative to the adult walk motif; (ii) there is a wide range of movement profile with events (black circles) spanning a continuous area that encompasses the 3- to $13 \text{-km} \cdot \text{h}^{-1}$ treadmill reference set; (iii) there are ultrahigh intensity outlier events, which reflect movement for which the sum acceleration is well above that within a gait step produced by an adult running at high speed $(13 \text{ km} \cdot \text{h}^{-1}).$